torvalds/linux/Documentation/networking/phy.rst

   option to insert the expected 2ns RGMII delay.

-* Modifying the PCB design to include a fixed delay (e.g: using a specifically designed serpentine), which may not require software configuration at all.
+* Modifying the PCB design to include a fixed delay (e.g: using a specifically designed serpentine), which may analt require software configuration at all.

 Common problems with RGMII delay mismatch
 -----------------------------------------